-The annual compensation for all members and employees of the police departments and fire departments of second and third class cities must be fixed by ordinance of the legislative body no later than November 1 (IC 36-8-3-3).
-The salary ordinance setting compensation of all other appointed officers and employees must be passed no later than November 1 (IC 36-4-7-3).
-The elected city officers' annual compensation must be fixed by ordinance of the legislative body by December 31.
+2024 BUDGET BULLETIN SUPPLEMENT 2: Class One, Two, and Three City Budget Calendar The annual compensation for all members and employees of the police departments and fire departments of class two and three cities must be fixed by ordinance of the legislative body no later than November 1.
+(IC 36-8-3-3) The salary ordinance setting compensation of all other appointed officers and employees must be passed no later than November 1.
+(IC 36-4-7-3) The elected city officers' annual compensation must be fixed by ordinance of the legislative body by December 31.
 This ordinance does not have to be published under IC 5-3-1.

 The last day for final adoption of budgets by officers of all classes of cities is November 1.
-A first class and second class city may hold the budget public hearing anytime between the introduction of the budget and the adoption of the budget.
-Third class cities must hold the budget public hearing at least ten (10) days before adoption.
+A class one and two city may hold the budget public hearing anytime between the introduction of the budget and the adoption of the budget.
+Class three cities must hold the budget public hearing at least ten (10) days before adoption.
 (IC 6-1.1-17-5)

-Ten or more taxpayers may object to a budget, tax rate or tax levy of a political subdivision by filing an objection petition with the proper officers of the political subdivision not more than seven (7) days after the hearing.
+Ten or more taxpayers may object to a budget, tax rate, or tax levy of a political subdivision by filing an objection petition with the proper officers of the political subdivision not more than seven (7) days after the hearing.
 The objection petition must specifically identify the provisions of the budget, tax rate and tax levy to which the taxpayers object.
 If a petition is filed, the fiscal body of the political subdivision shall adopt with its budget a finding concerning the objections in the petition and any testimony presented at the adoption hearing.
 (IC 6-1.1-17-5)